Minjia-Zhu/harris-ippp-lab/lab2.md

 ## Some typo to fix in case you haven't done so

-1. Under #2 in the salaries.sh file, the hint should state
+1. Under #2 in the salaries.sh file, the hint should state:
-# Hint: grep for ',F,' then use wc
+Hint: grep for ',F,' then use wc

 2. In cell1 of the test_suite.ipynb file, change the second line to: import matplotlib.pyplot as plt